xokdvium/nix-files/README.md

 # ❄️ Xokdvium's NixOS flake

 > [!WARNING]
-> This README is currenty very heavy WIP
+> This README is currently very heavy WIP

 This repository contains my personal flake.
 It builds my development machines and deploys part of my infrastructure